winokurow/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub

-This is my first project on GitHub.
+test project to play with github features